diegopacheco/diegopacheco-architecture-library/src/introduction.md

 This repository contains a curated collection of concepts, guidance about Software Architecture by Diego Pacheco.

-I wrote this book because I'm doing sfotware srchitecture for more than 20+ yearrs and I want to share with other architects and wanna-be architects my philosophy, pratices, and import concepts and patterns you sohuld know.
-This also it's an experiment.
-It's a live piece of advices that I want to improve over time.
+I wrote this book because I'm doing software architecture for more than 20+ years and I want to share with other architects and wanna-be architects my philosophy, practices, and important concepts and patterns you should know.
+This also is an experiment.
+It's a live piece of advice that I want to improve over time.

 ## What to Expect